Microsoft (Office) 365

 *Note: Cloud apps may have feature differences compared to their desktop counterparts.

-To utilize Word, PowerPoint, Excel, etc. please login to office.com with your @gcccd.edu email credentials.
-If you haven't completed the Authenticator
+To utilize Word, PowerPoint, Excel, etc. please log in to office.com with your @gcccd.edu SSO credentials - same as Self-Service and Canvas.

 Documents you create in the online apps are automatically saved in the cloud, to your